zzorgg/playsock/README.md

 - The precise `time.Now()` timestamp (monotonic on supported platforms).
 - A monotonically increasing sequence number to break ties when two players arrive within the same millisecond.

 Players are inserted into the queue in ascending timestamp/sequence order.
-Whenever a player joins, the lobby scans from the head of the queue to find the earliest compatible opponent (bet amount/token).
+Whenever a player joins, the lobby scans from the head of the queue to find the earliest available opponent.
 Once a pair is found:

 1. Both players are atomically popped from the queue.
 2. A new match is created with a UUIDv4 `match_id`, and both clients share that identifier for the rest of the session and any settlement logic.